Justice for the Servants, Immunity for the Masters

 Foreign Money, Class Power, and the Two-Tier Reality of American Law

 You want to understand how power works in America?
-Then let’s start with a man who had none of it.
+Then let’s start with a man who had none of it and got crushed when he tried to dabble in the king’s game.

-Pras Michel — musician, celebrity, but not a member of the ruling class — caught between foreign money and a political system that runs on it.
+Pras Michel of the Fugees — musician, celebrity, but not a member of the ruling class — caught between foreign money and a political system that runs on it.

 He took millions from Jho Low, a fugitive financier tied to the 1MDB scandal and Chinese interests.
-He moved that money into American politics the illegal way: straw donors, secret transfers, off-the-books lobbying.
-He tried to buy access to the Obama campaign in 2012.
+He moved that money into American politics illegaly.
+By using straw donors, secret transfers, off-the-books lobbying, and other such tactics, he tried to buy access to the Obama campaign.
 Later, he tried to influence the Trump DOJ to soften its investigation of 1MDB.
-And for that, the state came down on him like divine judgment: ten federal counts, a conviction across the board, fourteen years in prison, and tens of millions forfeited.
+And for that, the state came down on him like the stark fist of judgment: ten federal counts, a conviction across the board, fourteen years in prison, and tens of millions forfeited.

-Now look at the other side of this ledger — the side reserved not for the intermediaries, but for the owners.
+Now look at the other side of this ledger — the side reserved for the owners.

-While Pras Michel is being marched off to prison, Donald Trump — president, billionaire, real estate baron — is building a global revenue pipeline straight out of the Oval Office.
+While Pras Michel is being marched off to prison, Donald Trump — president, billionaire, real estate baron — is using the Oval Office to build a global revenue funnel straight into his pockets.
 Millions from foreign governments flow into his hotels, golf courses, and towers.
-Chinese state-linked companies rent space.
+Chinese state-linked companies rent space they never use.
 Saudi Arabia books entire floors.
-Qatar uses his properties while simultaneously gifting a $400 million jet for use as Air Force One.
+Qatar uses his properties while simultaneously gifting a $400 million jet.
 His crypto projects gather foreign investors like moths to a flame — tokens, coins, governance rights — all gaining value as his administration loosens the very regulations that constrain the rest of the industry.

 And what happens to him?